LiuYuancheng/Deepseek_Local_LATA/Articles/2_ShareLocalDeepSeekService/readme.md

 1. You don't want to share people the GPU server ssh login credentials.
 2. You don't want to open all the Ollama service API to people, you want to limited the access such as only allow response without showing deepseek's "thinking" log.
 3. When you expose the Ollama API, other people can use command line curl to generate a request as , but if people want to use mobile device
+4. You want to add some customized filter for the user's request and LLM's reponse.

 This chatbot allows external users to query the model without needing SSH access.
 The chatbot web host runs on the server and exposes port 5000 for multiple users within the same network and the scenario workflow diagram is shown below:

+#### Use Case Scenario 02

+The application allow the admin to modify user queries by appending relevant prompt context before send to the LLM.
+For example, user ask LLM to explain what is bubble sort algo, based on different users, the program can add the prompt to change the question to :

+- A beginner query: "I am new to sorting algorithms.
+What is bubble sort?"
+- An advanced query: "I am an expert and need a Python example.
+What is bubble sort?"

+This allows for more tailored responses based on user expertise.

+The scenario workflow diagram is shown below :

+#### Use Case Scenario 03

+For environments with multiple GPU servers running different LLM models (e.g., DeepSeek R1-1.5B, DeepSeek R1-7B, DeepSeek Coder V2), the chatbot serves as a bridge between users and these models.
+Users can compare responses from different models via a centralized UI.
+The scenario workflow diagram is shown below :